-Many of the design and implementation decisions have immediate and often far-reaching effects on how smooth or cumbersome it will become to operate the data warehouse.
+Many design and implementation decisions have immediate and often far-reaching effects on how smooth or cumbersome it will become to operate the data warehouse.

-Data warehouse team members will and should be focused on other issues such as data base administration, the business model behind all the data, financial aspects of the projects, SQL development, load job scheduling, and many more.
+Data warehouse team members will and should be focused on other issues such as database administration, the business model behind all the data, financial aspects of the projects, SQL development, load job scheduling, etc.

 The Performance Specialist looks ahead and in between to identify bottlenecks and Tsunamis before they hit you.